Aligned-Design/aligned_postd_1125/docs/CUSTOMER_JOURNEY_UX_AUDIT.md

   5. Understanding your audience
   6. Generating brand profile
 - Each step shows: icon, status (pending/processing/complete), progress bar
-- Completion message: "✨ Brand profile generated!
+- Completion message: "✨ Brand Guide generated!
 Taking you to review..."

 **Emotional Response**: 🎉 **EXCITED, MAGICAL**
 - This is the "wow" moment